pi-star-2025/pi_star/Red_Spider_31415.md

 The spider always looks for red the most.

-This 8-sided red thinking happens most in the center naval, and if you look OUT in 8 directions youc control the 9 of π to 3.
+This 8-sided red thinking happens most in the center naval, and if you look OUT in 8 directions youc control the 9 to 3.

-Whatever is pushing IN is a “14” or “15” ripple.
+Whatever is pushing IN is a “14” ripple or “15” ripple.

 The 14 ripples are circles themselves.
 Photonically BLUE and four-sided.

 The 15 ripples are details in the circles (like insects).
 Photonically GREEN and five-sided.
 8/5/3 time.

 The act of looking out as the spidermind is photonically three-sided and RED.